“I want to be feedback-friendly.

 However, striving for a feedback-friendly culture is important because feedback improves transparency, openness, morale – and performance.

 The more constructive criticism we give to each other, the more our team can grow with the feedback.

 When you cultivate and respond to customer feedback – as McDonald’s did – you begin to learn more about what your customers want, which means you can give them more of what they want.
 This improves your company’s core values, it boosts customer satisfaction – and it can lead to an increase in customer loyalty and sales.

 In this article, we will discuss ways to help you and your team overcome the obstacles that prevent us from giving and receiving feedback.

 Being customer-centric means creating an outstanding customer experience so that you drive more loyalty and sales.
 While “content is king” is a maxim that many businesses subscribe to, content is worth nothing if it isn’t backed up by a solid customer experience.

-Stats have indeed shown that the customer experience will supersede both product and price by 2020 when it comes to consumer satisfaction.
+Researches have indeed shown that the customer experience will supersede both product and price by 2020 when it comes to consumer satisfaction, read these customer experience stats for more.
 This means that you need to create a harmonious company culture first and foremost that’s geared towards putting the customer at the heart of everything you do.

 The more you take care of your customer, the more love they will show you in return.

 The Leader Needs To Encourage For Feedback